netbymatt/ws4kp/README.md

 * A new hour-by-hour graph of the temperature, cloud cover and precipitation chances for the next 24 hours.
 * A new hourly forecast display for the next 24 hours is available, and is shown in the style of the travel cities forecast. (off by default because it duplicates the hourly graph)
 * The SPC Outlook is shown in the style of the old air quality screen.
 This shows the probability of severe weather over the next 3 days at your location.
-* The "Local Forecast" and "Extended Forecast" provide several additional days of information compared to the original format in the 90's.
+* The "Local Forecast" and "Extended Forecast" provide several additional days of information compared to the original format in the 90s.
 * The original music has been replaced.
 More info in [Music](#music).
 * Marine forecast (tides) is not available as it is not reliably part of the new API.
 * "Flavors" are not present in this simulation.
 Flavors refer to the order of the weather information that was shown on the original units.
 Instead, the order of the displays has been fixed and a checkboxes can be used to turn on and off individual displays.
 The travel forecast has been defaulted to off so only local information shows for new users.

 ## Sharing a permalink (bookmarking)
 Selected displays, the forecast city and widescreen setting are sticky from one session to the next.
-However if you would like to share your exact configuration or bookmark it, click the "Copy Permalink" (or get "Get Parmalink") near the bottom of the page.
+However if you would like to share your exact configuration or bookmark it, click the "Copy Permalink" (or get "Get Permalink") near the bottom of the page.
 A URL will be copied to your clipboard with all of you selected displays and location (or copy it from the page if your browser doesn't support clipboard transfers directly).
 You can then share this link or add it to your bookmarks.

 Your permalink will be very long.
 Here is an example for the Orlando International Airport:
 ```